Metallic Taste

 What are common causes of metallic taste?

-Medications, infections, and certain foods.
+Medications, infections, and certain medical conditions may contribute.

 Can medications cause metallic taste?

-Yes, some antibiotics and supplements.
+Yes, some medications such as antibiotics and antihistamines.

-Is metallic taste a symptom of pregnancy?
+Is metallic taste a symptom of any diseases?

-Can sinus infections cause metallic taste?
+Can food or drinks cause metallic taste?

 Can dental problems cause metallic taste?